samfelt/todo/README.md

 # todo

-A simple todo list manager to maintain a able todo list
+A simple todo list manager to maintain a readable able todo list